Things you should know

 About Academic Probation

-- If you are taking University courses and are failing EAP courses, you may NOT be able to continue taking University courses in the next semester.
+- If you are taking academic courses and are failing EAP courses, you may NOT be able to continue taking academic courses in the next semester.

 - If students fail all courses for more than one semester they may not be able to continue their studies at Okanagan College.